domoar/CleanArchitectureTemplate/README.md

 There is a Dockerfile and a docker-compose.yml in the root directory.
 The compose file starts five services:

-- api – ASP.NET Core application.
+- api â€“ ASP.NETÂ Core application.
-- seq – Centralised structured log server.
+- seq â€“ Centralised structured log server.
-- jaeger – Distributed tracing system.
+- jaeger â€“ Distributed tracing system.

 Start / Shutdown these services with